-- Chapter 221 Street Naming and Addressing: Following consultation with the Assessing Department, a proposed road name for the subdivision road must be shown on the Final Plan. - Chapter 144 Post-Construction Stormwater Ordinance: The site is in the NPDES MS4 area.
+- Chapter 221 Street Naming and Addressing: The Assessing Department has approved the road name, Merganser Lane, for the proposed subdivision road.
+The road name must be shown on the Final Plan. - Chapter 144 Post-Construction Stormwater Ordinance: The site is in the NPDES MS4 urbanized area and the area of development is greater than one (1) acre.
 See Condition of Approval #2. - Chapter 199 Shoreland Zoning: The plan should identify the setback of the underdrained filter basin from Ditch Brook.
 Section 15 Land Use Standard H. Roads and Driveways applies to the construction of roads and/or driveways and drainage systems, culverts and other related features and has a 75 ft setback from the stream, unless no reasonable alternative exists as determined by the Code Enforcement Officer.
-Activity within 75 feet of the stream requires a NRPA PBR from DEP. - A response to review comments revised plans were submitted on March 21, 2019.
-The riprap apron associated with the foundation drain and Filter Basin 1 discharge is approximately 65 feet from the edge of Ditch Brook, which is the furthest point from

-Ditch Brook that was low enough in elevation to discharge the two pipes.
+Activity within 75 feet of the stream requires a NRPA PBR from DEP. - A response to review comments and revised plans were submitted on March 21, 2019.
+The riprap apron associated with the foundation drain and Filter Basin 1 discharge is approximately 65 feet from the edge of Ditch Brook, which is the furthest point from Ditch Brook that was low enough in elevation to discharge the two pipes.
 The dimensions between the land disturbance and Ditch Brook have been added to the Grading & Utility Plan.